sonic-net/SONiC/doc/ssd_cleanup.md

 Requirements:

-1. Vendors set the free space _Warning_ (e.g. < 5Gb of free space) and _Critical_ (e.g. < 3.5Gb of free space) thresholds and can their own cleanup targets.
+1. Vendors set the free space _Warning_ (e.g. < 5 GiB of free space) and _Critical_ (e.g. < 3.5 GiB of free space) thresholds and can their own cleanup targets.
 If no thresholds are set, the feature will be disabled and the current behavior will remain.
 2. In case the disk usage has stably exceeded the _Warning threshold_ – we would alert the user via system health (which include logging, LED and CLI health status).
 3. In case the disk usage has exceeded the _Critical threshold_ – we would perform ssd cleanup to try to bring down the disk usage to under the _Warning threshold_.